GPNaslund/Thesis/Framework/experiments/gustav/android_fitbit/android_fitbit.md

 1. **Setup**
     - _Description of how the test environment was prepared_
    ```
-      The test environment was prepared through charging of devices and preparation of additional software needed for
-      the ability to synchronize data between garmin venu 2 and google health connect on android.
-The smartwatch was also
-      inspected for any visible damage or hinder of sensors that might affect the ability to provide data.
+   The smartwatch was inspected for any visible damage or hinder of sensors that might affect the ability to provide data.
+The FitBit
+   was charged in beforehand and attached to the left wrist.
    ```

 2. **Data Collection Process**